“How to Mindfully Approach Romantic Relationships – “It’s All Just A Story We Tell Ourselves.”

 As adults, our concept of LOVE becomes an extension of what we learned as a child by modeling the behavior of others.
 Entering adulthood, deep rooted, well-learned patterns of behavior, expectations, emotional bartering, and codependency learned through positive and negative reinforcement, have become so automatic that they are now completely unconscious and compulsory behaviors.
-We are driven by these sub-conscious impulses that have been programmed into us.
+We are driven by these compulsory impulses that have been programmed into us.
 These drives have created predictable and reflexive patterns of behavior within us and now govern most of our choices.
 But here’s the hitch.
 They’re entirely sub-conscious behaviors devoid of any conscious choice we’re making.
 Though it feels like our decisions are largely conscious decisions, I can assure you, they’re NOT.

 It’s important to understand that whatever we are deprived of as a child, becomes our highest aspiration in life as adults.
 Deprived of money, wealth becomes our highest aspiration.
 Deprived of security, creating a stable living space becomes our highest aspiration.
 Deprived of love as a child, feeling loved as adults becomes our highest aspiration.
-We will endure anything, overcome any obstacle, just to believe we are precious in the eyes of another person.
+We will endure anything, overcome any obstacle, travel any distance, just to believe we are precious in the eyes of another person.

 If unconditional LOVE and acceptance is not displayed or demonstrated to us as a child, which allows us to develop a sense of emotional security, then one of the most persistent drives in us as adults is our need to be needed, validated, accepted, and to feel relevant to another person.
 In short, we become very codependent.